signalfx/signalfx-dotnet-tracing/README.md

 OpenTracing versions 0.12.0+ are supported and the provided tracer offers a complete implementation of the OpenTracing API.

-The tracing insights the auto-instrumentation provides can act as the basis of any introspective elements you add.
+The auto-instrumentation provides a base you can build on by adding your own custom instrumentation.
 By using both instrumentation approaches, you'll be able to present a more detailed representation of the logic and functionality of your application, clients, and framework.

 1. Add the OpenTracing dependency to your project:
     ```xml